Peugeot 308 vs Audi A1

 Feature Showdown

-The Peugeot 308 features a 10-inch touchscreen, while the Audi A1 gets a 10.1-inch display.
+The Peugeot 308 features a 10-inch touchscreen paired with a 10-inch digital dash, while the Audi A1 gets a 8.8-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Peugeot 308 stands out with wireless charging and panoramic roof that you will not find on the Audi A1.
+The Peugeot 308 stands out with wireless charging, panoramic roof and Focal audio that you will not find on the Audi A1.
 The Audi A1 counters with head-up display, heated front seats, Bang & Olufsen audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain